sggaffney/participants/README.md

   things simple for both writing and usage, but a better long-term solution might be to use a package like `appdirs` to pick an app-specific directory appropriate to the OS.
+- GET, POST, and PUT requests return the raw metadata for corresponding participant in the response.
+An alternative would be to combine fields into a more readable format, e.g. combining address fields and dropping nulls; combining first and last names into a 'full name'.